eugenia1984/english/glossary.md

 - **To review**: means to look over something, like a list or a plan.

+- **To revoke** means to officially cancel or take back a decision, right, or permission.
+For example, ``The administrator may revoke access if rules are broken``.

 - **To see new faces joining the team**: is often used in a professional or group setting.
 It means that someone is happy or pleased to welcome new members to a group or team.
 New faces is a friendly way to refer to new people or members.

 - **To set deadlines** means deciding on the time by which tasks need to be completed.
 For example: ``Setting deadlines for each task ensures that the project stays on schedule``.